jimratliff/GenoMac-user/README.md

   - [If a particular user has experimentally or inadvertently modified a setting set by GenoMac-user](#if-a-particular-user-has-experimentally-or-inadvertently-modified-a-setting-set-by-genomac-user)

 ### Refresh local clone
-Every time you run the Hypervisor, it will check the remote of GenoMac-user on GitHub to determine whether there are changes relative to the local copy and, if so, will pull those down.[^TODO_validate_auto_updating]
+Every time you run the Hypervisor, it will check the remote of GenoMac-user on GitHub to determine whether there are changes relative to the local copy and, if so, will pull those down.[^TODO_VALIDATE_AUTO_UPDATING]

-[^TODO_validate_auto_updating]: This the desired behavior and how Hypervisor is intended to be designed to work.
+[^TODO_VALIDATE_AUTO_UPDATING]: This the desired behavior and how Hypervisor is intended to be designed to work.
 However, it needs further testing to see whether it is doing so, particularly with regard to changes in the [GenoMac-shared](https://github.com/jimratliff/GenoMac-shared) submodule.

-Alternatively, you can do that check-and-update yourself with:[^git_pull_interpretation]
+Alternatively, you can do that check-and-update yourself with:[^GIT_PULL_INTERPRETATION]
 ```bash
 cd ~/.genomac-user
 just refresh-repo-and-module
 ```
-[^git_pull_interpretation]: This `just` recipe is just a shorthand for `git pull --recurse-submodules origin main`.
+[^GIT_PULL_INTERPRETATION]: This `just` recipe is just a shorthand for `git pull --recurse-submodules origin main`.
 The `--recurse-submodules` ensures that the local version of submodule [GenoMac-shared](https://github.com/jimratliff/GenoMac-shared) is updated to the commit specified by the GenoMac-user origin repository.

 ### Run the Hypervisor
 The Hypervisor is a scripting system that manages the configuration of the user, both (a) for the initial bootstrap and (b) for periodic maintenance.